rad55RUS/Educational-Practice-Second-Semester/README.md

 # Educational Practice
 Just simple C++ program for educational practice.
+All output data in russian language.

-It can be used for count words and sort them by amount of characters.
-Examples of sort in result files.
+It can be used for count words from input text and sort them by amount of characters.
+Result files contain sorted word array, and analysis - time of sort and amount of words of each size.

 In this project was used quick sort that uses mid size of word in array as reference number.
 Code below.